iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/References Aug 2022/Paper Review Aug 2022.md

 1. > At 3.4, Nesterov accelerations is applicable to prox gradient algorithm.
 When $\phi$ is convex, the resulting proximal problem is strongly convex, which leads to better convergence. (cited [Zhan, Saha, Vishwananthan, 2010](https://arxiv.org/abs/1109.6058))
 2. > At 3.1, if these conditions are met(refers $l$ being convex and smooth and $\phi$ being convex.), then the proximal gradient method converges at rate $1/t$ with fixed step size $\gamma=1/\gamma_l$. ([Amir Beck andMarc Teboulle](http://www.math.tau.ac.il/~teboulle/papers/gradient_chapter.pdf) 2010)
 3. > At 5.0: For instance, ADMM methods will be viewed as the gradient step of the dual FB envelope (No citations, but refers to section 6)
-	1. > The method of multipliers was shown to be a special case of the
-	proximal point algorithm by Rockafellar \[141\].
-Gabay \[81\] showed that
-	ADMM is a special case of a method called Douglas-Rachford split-
-	ting for monotone operators \[53, 112\], and Eckstein and Bertsekas
-	\[63\] showed in turn that Douglas-Rachford splitting is a special case
-	of the proximal point algorithm.
+	1. > The method of multipliers was shown to be a special case of the  proximal point algorithm by Rockafellar \[141\].
+Gabay \[81\] showed that  ADMM is a special case of a method called Douglas-Rachford split-  ting for monotone operators \[53, 112\], and Eckstein and Bertsekas  \[63\] showed in turn that Douglas-Rachford splitting is a special case  of the proximal point algorithm.
 	>
-	> Source: \<Distributed Optimization and Statistical
+	> **Source**: \<Distributed Optimization and Statistical
 	Learning via the Alternating Direction
 	Method of Multipliers\>, pg 23.
 	> #INVESTIGATE #URGENT